MicrosoftDocs/entra-docs/docs/id-governance/lifecycle-workflow-execution-conditions.md

 - Scope type: Narrows the rule.
 - Rule: Where you can set expressions on user properties that define for whom the scheduled workflow runs.
 You can add extra expressions using **And, And not, Or, Or not** to create complex conditionals, and apply the workflow more granularly across your organization.
 Lifecycle Workflows supports a [rich set of user properties](/graph/api/resources/identitygovernance-rulebasedsubjectset#supported-user-properties-and-query-parameters) for configuring the scope.

-When setting a workflow where the trigger type is **scope based**, the following details are defined:
+When setting a workflow where the trigger type is **Group membership based**, the following details are defined:

 |Trigger detail  |Description  |
 |---------|---------|